Polyconseil/midas/README.md

 ### Non-goals

-* High-performance: we favor developer-friendliness over performance
+* High-performance: we favor developer-friendliness over performance (this software being stateless, scaling is trivial anyway.
+Just the database needs to be correctly dimensioned)
-* Full-featured UI: this is an API-first software and for a first iteration, the UI is not paramount
+* Full-featured UI: we provide an UI with required features, but this remains an API-first software
-* Data-analysis: analysis should be done by other apps consuming the consumer API of this app
+* Data-analysis: analysis should be done by other apps consuming the consumer API of this app (the API must be designed to allow data consumption by third-party software)

 ## Tech & requirements